anthiaGln/log-file-analysis-automation-and-SIEM-visualization/log-analysis-and-visualization-splunk.md

 Splunk, a Security Information and Event Management (SIEM) tool used in professional SOC environments.

 On the splunk I uploaded the Linux_2k.log file.
-In order to sreach the log for suspicious activity I used the query default_metadata (“Failed password” or “authentication failure” OR “invalid user” OR “user unknown”)
+In order to search the log for suspicious activity I used the query default_metadata (“Failed password” or “authentication failure” OR “invalid user” OR “user unknown”)

 This filters the log to show only entries that match common indicators of brute-force